tibales1/fintech_homework/fintech_case_study.md

 * The major trends as it relates to the finacial world are deep learning to identify financial fraud based on transactions by type, frequency,     and location

-* I do not believe that there is another company that can use spatial analytics to identify fraud in real-time
+* I do not believe that there is another company that can use spatial analytics to identify fraud in real-time or find money luandering schemes.

 ## Results

-* What has been the business impact of this company so far?
+* One impact is to alert insurance companies to potential fraudulent claims by mapping weather events to a claimants physical address.
 [link](https://www.esri.com/about/newsroom/publications/wherenext/secret-weapon-fraud/)

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?